 At Ziksana, we encourage clients to engage with their play preferences during breaks.
 By engaging with the activities that are most motivating for you, you return to work ready to be productive.

 Make Work Play

 Play is one of the major factors that keep people intrinsically motivated at work.
-In the book Primed to Perform authors Neil Doshi and Lindsay McGregor, play occurs when you engage in an activity simply because you enjoy doing it.
+The book Primed to Perform, by authors Neil Doshi and Lindsay McGregor, explains that play occurs when you engage in an activity simply because you enjoy doing it.